intel/pmem-csi/README.md

 The PMEM-CSI driver can operate in two different DeviceModes: LVM and Direct

-### DeviceMode:LVM
+### LVM device mode

-The following diagram illustrates the operation in DeviceMode:LVM:
+The following diagram illustrates the operation in LVM device mode:
 ![devicemode-lvm diagram](/docs/images/devicemodes/pmem-csi-lvm.png)

-In DeviceMode:LVM PMEM-CSI driver uses LVM for Logical Volumes Management to avoid the risk of fragmentation.
+In LVM device mode PMEM-CSI driver uses LVM for Logical Volumes Management to avoid the risk of fragmentation.
 The LVM logical volumes are served to satisfy API requests.
 There is one Volume Group created per Region, ensuring the region-affinity of served volumes.